VRConservation/confi/_sources/chapters/1_intro.md

 ## Chapters
 The book contains the following chapters:

 **1. Primer**.
-Introduces conservation finance and provides examples and cases.
+A description of conservation finance, including examples and cases.

 **2. Fire**.
-How conservation finance applies to fire and forest health.
+An analysis of applying conservation finance to forest health and fire mitigation.

 **3. Water**.
 Examples and cases from water and stormwater management that are instructive for conservation finance.

 **4. Barriers**.
 The barriers to conservation finance, in particular, getting beyond their challenges to implement conservation finance at scale.

 **5. Roadmap**.
-A roadmap for moving conservation to scale.
+A roadmap for moving conservation finance from bespoke pilots to scale.

 ## Acknowledgements
 The authors offer particular thanks to Jonas Epstein (USFS), JoAnna Lessard (Yuba Water Agency,) Todd Sloat (Hat Creek Lumber), Sharmie Stevenson (Fall River & Pit Resource Conservation Districts ), Michelle Wolfgang (USFS), Madison Kirshner (USFS), and Regine Miller (Headwaters Environmental, Inc.) for their input, feedback, and ideas.